cepdnaclk/e16-3yp-smart-infared-shooting-sport/README.md

 Not smart enough.
 Not updatable

-So we planned develop a new system which is,
+So we planned develop a new system which is

 Shoot father up to 100ft
 And make cheaper to produce
 And most importantly we want to make our system smart.

 Target audiences

 Both,
 Companies  for Commercial laser tag systems , and any other user who like to buy a pair of guns or more.